 Employers and institutions of higher education often see the GED credential as being the equivalent to a high school diploma.
-The test is owned and maintained by the American Council on Education (ACE).
-It is composed of five subject subtests in language arts reading and writing, math, science and social studies.
+The test is a partnership between the American Council on Education (ACE) and Pearson Vue.

 Preparing for the GED in Oregon